 What is Sciatica?

 The first thing to note is that sciatica is a symptom, not an issue unto itself.
 If you are suffering from sciatica it means that there is a larger issue somewhere else in your body.
 One of the main ways in which sciatica presents itself is pain in one or both legs.
 The pain follows the path of the sciatic nerve (hence sciatica), which originates in the lower back and travels down to the sole of the feet.
 The pain varies from person to person depending on their physiology and the cause of the sciatica.
-It can be sharp, sudden, dull and has even been described like a lightening bolt.
+It can be sharp, sudden, dull and has even been described as feeling like a lightning bolt.
 It is often worse when sitting.

 However, tingling and numbness are also ways in which sciatica can present itself, as well as a loss of control of the leg.

 Important note: If you have any change in your bowel or bladder habits (either a loss of control or constipation) or numbness in your ‘saddle’ area, coupled with severe back or leg pain, then you potentially have something called ‘cauda equina’.
-This is much more serious issue and it is recommended you get emergency help as soon as possible if you display these symptoms.
+This is a much more serious issue and it is recommended you get emergency help as soon as possible if you display these symptoms.

 What are The Causes of Sciatica?

 There are numerous causes of sciatica, but all have similar origins.
 As already mentioned, the sciatic nerve runs from the lower back to the sole of the foot.
-Its purpose is to send signals from the leg to the brain, and in turn it is the sciatic nerve which controls the movement of your legs.
+Its purpose is to send signals from the leg to the brain, and in turn, it is the sciatic nerve which controls the movement of your legs.
 The sciatic nerve is one of the biggest nerves in the body and is about as thick as a man’s thumb at the largest point.

 Sciatica is caused by some kind of impingement or pressure on the sciatic nerve.
 Therefore, the actual causes of sciatica can vary, as can the symptoms of it.
 Common causes include: